soniamartis/kafka/schema_registry.md

 # Schema Registry

-Confluent schema registry is open-source
-It helps in validating schemas of messages that are being sent Enables to reduce the size of payloads/messages(as we do no need to send the schema with the message) Helps in schema evolution
-Highly recommended component but not mandatory to use We can have a separate process/jvm for schema registry and can be kept out of the current kafka cluster

-Supported data formats:
+Confluent Schema Registry is an open-source component that provides a central repository for message schemas used by producers and consumers.

+## Overview

+The Schema Registry stores a versioned history of schemas and allows applications to ensure that data produced to Kafka topics conforms to expected schemas.
+It decouples schema management from Kafka brokers and supports schema evolution and compatibility checks.

+## Benefits

+- Validates message schemas before they are produced or consumed.
+- Reduces message payload size because the schema does not need to be sent with every message.
+- Enables schema evolution (versioning and compatibility checks).
+- Helps prevent consumers from receiving and processing invalid or unexpected data.

+## Deployment

+- Schema Registry can run as a separate process/JVM and be hosted outside the Kafka cluster.
+- It is typically deployed independently so schema management is isolated from Kafka broker operations.

+## Supported Data Formats

-Avro
+- Avro
-Json
+- JSON
-Protocol Buffers
+- Protocol Buffers

-If we do not use schema registry , then we may end up storing garbage in kafka for long term The consumers will start consuming bad data and may fail for those bad messages Therefore we need schema validation
+## Why Use a Schema Registry

+If you do not use a schema registry, you risk:

+- Storing garbage or malformed data in Kafka long-term.
+- Downstream consumers failing when they encounter unexpected or invalid messages.

+Schema validation helps maintain data quality and reliability across producers and consumers.

+## Recommendations

+- Schema Registry is highly recommended but not strictly mandatory.
+- Configure compatibility rules (e.g., backward/forward/full) according to your evolution strategy to avoid breaking consumers when schemas change.